Here’s How to Get Your Grill Ready for Summer

 Whether you cook with gas or prefer that charcoal flavor, we’ve got the scoop on how to get your grill ready for summer.
 (You’re going to need it to host an epic grilling get-together!)
 So roll up your sleeves, it’s time to get dirty and get that grill clean–inside and out!

 Do a Top-to-Bottom Inspection

 If your grill hasn’t been used for months, it’s important to give it a good once-over for any problems.
-For starters, look for any signs of rust, because the metal pieces have a tendency to rust when they’ve been exposed to the elements is more prone to this corrosion).
+For starters, look for any signs of rust, especially if your grill has been outdoors all winter (metal exposed to the elements is more prone to this corrosion).
 If your grill has been covered or stored in a garage, then check for bugs and pests that may have snuck in during the winter.

 It’s also important to check the fuel line on gas grills.
 After giving it a visual check for any cracks, try the soapy water test.
 Brush soapy water on the line and along the connections.
 If you see bubbles while the gas is running, tighten your connections or replace the line.